 “Yes I have seen Mary’s well in Nazareth.
-There is another well here?”
+Is there another well here?”

 “Mary was from this area!
 This well is the real Mary’s well!”

-For an instant I was hesitant between going to Nazareth by that van which relieved me from the sultriness pervading the area and the will to not lose the opportunity to see this Mary’s well, new for me.
+For an instant I was hesitant between going to Nazareth and seeing this Mary’s well, new for me.
 The latter alternative prevailed.

-“Yes I want to see the Mary’s well.
+“Yes I want to see this Mary’s well.
 Please let me get out.
-Tell me where is Mary’s well.”
+Tell me where it is.”

 “It’s just fifty meters away from here.
 Cross over that field and you’ll see it.
 Good luck!”